tzok/eltetrado/README.md

                             (optional) path for output JSON file
       -m MODEL, --model MODEL
                             (optional) model number to process
-      --stacking-mismatch STACKING_MISMATCH
-                            a perfect tetrad stacking covers 4 nucleotides; this option can be used with value 1 or 2 to allow this number of nucleotides to be non-stacked with otherwise well aligned tetrad [default=2]
-      --strict              nucleotides in tetrad are found when linked only by cWH pairing
       --no-reorder          chains of bi- and tetramolecular quadruplexes should be reordered to be able to have them classified; when this is set, chains will be processed in original